exercism/common-lisp/README.md

 Pull Requests should be focused on a single change.
 They must pass the CI system before they will be merged.

+### Creating or Modifying Exercises

+There are two types of exercises: concept and practice.

+Concept exercises are intended to teach the student a particular concept of the language.
+They should be simple and short.
+Refer to the document on the [anatomy of a concept exercises][concept-exercise] for details of the parts that are needed for a concept exercises.
+The work needed for a concept exercise can be large, feel free to create an [issue][track-issues] or [pull request][track-pulls] to discuss ideas for a concept exercise so it can be worked on collaboratively.

+Practice exercises are intended to allow a student to further practice and extend their knowledge of a concept.
+They can be longer and/or more 'clever'.
+Refer to the document on the [anatomy of a practice exercise][practice-exercise] for details of the parts that are needed for a concept exercise.
+Many practice exercises are part of a canonical set of exercises shared across tracks (information on this can be found in the [problem specifications repository][problem-specs].
+Before creating a new practice exercise please see if there is already a canonical problem defined there, if there is, this track will want to adhere to it rather than implementing something different.

 ## Development Setup

 This track uses [SBCL][sbcl] for its development.